gel-rb/gel/README.md

 ## Development

-After checking out the repo, run `bin/setup` to install dependencies.
+After checking out the repo, run `bin/setup` to install dependencies and `bin/rake fixtures` to set up the tests.
 Then, run `bin/rake test` to run the tests.

 ## Contributing